mattiamare9/PCNK_py/README.md

 # my_project

-Python conversion of the PCNK Julia project.
+Python conversion of the PCNK Julia project from https://github.com/skoyamalab/PhysicsConstrainedNeuralKernel.

-See TODOs in source files for mapping notes.
+More details soon.